Yasir Shah: International career

 In July 2016, while on tour against England, Shah became the first leg spinner to take a five-wicket haul in a Test innings at Lord's since Mushtaq Ahmed in 1996. and 10 wickets in the whole match.
 He also became the highest wicket-taking bowler in a single match from any Asian side at Lord's.

 On 18 July 2016, Shah reached No. 1 in the ICC rankings for Test bowlers, becoming the first Pakistani bowler to do since Ahmed in December 1996.
 He displaced English quick Jimmy Anderson from the No. 1 spot and is the first leg spinner since Warne in 2005 to be ranked No. 1.
 However, following his poor performance in the second Test eight days later, he dropped four places to number five.

-Shah had 86 wickets to his name at the end of his 13th Test match and, after 15, the total was 90.
-Both these totals are world records for any bowler after their 13th and 15th Test match respectively.
 In his 17th Test match against West Indies in Dubai, Shah took his 100th Test wicket and became the second fastest ever to achieve this milestone, with only George Lohmann bettering it.
 He is fastest Pakistani to take 50 and 100 wickets in Tests.
 On 28 September 2017, during the first Test against Sri Lanka, he became the joint-second fastest bowler of all time and quickest spinner to take 150 wickets in Tests.